yashaka/selene/README.md

 So you don't need to create you driver instance manually.
 It will be created for you automatically.

-Yet, if you need some special case, like working with remote driver, etc., you can still use shared browser object, while providing driver to it through:
+Yet, if you need some special case, like working with remote driver, etc., you can still use shared browser object with additional configuration:

 ```python
 from selenium import webdriver